module specification

 On successful completion of this course students will be able to:

-1. Demonstrate an understanding of the principles and practice of chemical pathology through completion of the quizzes
+1. Demonstrate an understanding of the principles and practice of chemical pathology and the use of near-patient testing and point of care testing.

 Bibliography